Brand, design and build of a whole new Drupal website

 Key features of the site

-- Having a simple and clear header, without complex menus, making the navigation easier for users
+- Simple and clear header, without complex menus, making the navigation easier for users

-- Customisable banners per page; being able to configure a picture by default from the backend side
+- Customisable banners per page; being able to configure a default picture the editor interface

 - Search bar to use the external NERC Catalogue from EDS

-- Component-based architecture: aka Drupal paragraphs.
-The content design and development is based on different paragraph types, according to the client requirements.
-The editors can use these paragraphs to build different pages
+- Component-based page architecture; content design and development is based on different paragraph types, according to the client requirements, the editors can use these paragraphs to build different pages

 - New paragraph types can be added without having to define or change the current templates of the site